arm5077/arm5077.github.io/_posts/2019-05-07-mcu-ninja-ranking-part-one.md

 ---
-title: "Building a web app to rank my favorite Marvel superhero movies, part one"
+title: "Building a web app to rank my favorite Marvel superhero movies, part I"
 layout: post
 desc: "How's a superhero fan supposed to overcome recency bias in rating their favorite movies?
 Uh, how does complicated math sound?"
 ---